rogermolas/blogsite/content/posts/objc_class_name.md

 **Scenario**
-* Create Simple Table View app
+* Create a Simple Table View app
 * Load customs cells each row
-* Cell identifier is class name, if object is TableCell cell identifier is "TableCell"
+* Cell identifier is the class name if the object is TableCell cell identifier is "TableCell"
 * Use common cell loading techniques
-* Use helpher method to load cell using @objc attribute
+* Use helper method to load cell using @objc attribute

 **Create UITableViewCell subclass**
 ```